skypher/disclosure/README.md

 ## Food for thought

+* Disclosure does not appear to be an elaborate fiasco to drum up support for a space force.
+For example, Unidentified would have been a perfect opportunity to embolden such a plan.
+Also, TTSA and unaffiliated experts agree that we are too far behind to defeat them.
+And recently, when asked about aliens, Trump has ignored opportunities to promote a space force and defense spending.
 * For a false flag alien invasion, human-made advanced aircraft could be costumed with alien-looking lights and structural additions.
 This is a current threat and may have occurred already.
 * Why would the Italian government wait and share extremely valuable information only during a TV show?
 It would behoove mankind for the Italians to share this information long ago with the DoD if that was the actual intent.
 Is that not suspicious?
 * How did TTSA coordinate contact with active military for Unidentified interviews?
 Did the DoD help?
 * Considering the sensitive subject matter of Unidentified, did the DoD review each episode prior to air?
-* Investigators may seek DeLonge’s security clearance via a FOIA request to the Office of Personnel Management (OPM).
+* Investigators may seek DeLonge's security clearance via a FOIA request to the Office of Personnel Management (OPM).
 After all, he sat alongside three blurred military intelligence officials for a highly sensitive briefing regarding UAP and shared information received from a foreign government.
 I am not aware of any indication or disclaimer that Unidentified is a dramatization.
 If DeLonge has no clearance or the FOIA request is fruitless, is that not concerning?
 * Has DeLonge been afforded a security detail to prevent adversaries from learning alleged alien communication secrets?
 * Are the aliens bending or reflecting light?
 A straight beam shot from undersea should only hit coastal homes unless the homes are elevated progressively inland.
 * In other episodes of Unidentified, the TTSA offices in California are shown.
 Is it a convincingly decorated studio?
 If not, is there a SCIF (Sensitive Compartmented Information Facility) room on-site?
 I cannot imagine Elizondo and others would discuss classified UAP information from the offices, as pictured in the show.
 Someone may say something highly classified.
 There is even a public gift shop on-site, according to DeLonge at 19:30 in this video: https://youtu.be/5s0mnaz5uwI?t=1170.
 Perhaps TTSA would not mind producing documentation showing that a secure room exists on-site or local municipal building officials have such information?
 Why regularly depict a lack of OPSEC?
 Perhaps TTSA and Unidentified are DoD fronts for spreading distorted, self-serving disclosure?
 Are there no security concerns because the government has already established some form of an agreement with aliens?